brettneese/slack-fieldify/README.md

 - @param  {Object} inputObj
 - @param  {boolean} [False] short? - Whether you want the fields to be long, for verbose data or short, for short data
 - @param  {string} [] prefix? - Prepends things to the output.
 Mostly used inside the function.

-- @returns {Object} fields - a Slack-ready set of "fields"
+Returns: {Object} fields - a Slack-ready set of "fields"

 ## Example
 slackFieldify = require('slack-fieldify')